fknop/hapi-pagination/README.md

 By default, the plugin will listen to the `limit` and `page` query parameters (`request.query.limit` and `request.query.page`), you don't have to validate them yourself with Joi.
 If the page or limit  is not a number, the default value will be assigned instead.
-You can override this behavior with an option (see below).
+You can override this behavior (see below).

 You can pass to the `register` method an `options` object.
-You can change the names of the default query parameters, the meta generated in the json response.
+You can change the names of the default query parameters, the meta generated in the JSON response.

 For this to work, the response send with the `reply` method must be an array.

+To have certain attributes in the meta object, you have to expose a `totalCount` (with the name you chose in the options) attribute to the `request` object.

+Alternatively, since 1.1.0, you can use reply.paginate(Array, [totalCount]) (totalCount being optional).
+This will expose for you the results and the totalCount.
+The name of this method can also be modified (see below).

-To have certain attributes in the meta object, you have to expose a `totalCount` attribute to the `request` object.
-If totalCount is set to false or not exposed through the request object, the following attributes will be set to null if they are active:
+If totalCount is not exposed through the request object or the reply.paginate method, the following attributes will be set to null if they are active.
  * last
  * pageCount
  * totalCount
  * next

+You can still have these four attributes by exposing totalCount even if totalCount is set to false.

 The default options are: